The State of Florida issues Hurricane Sally updates

 FLORIDA DEPARTMENT OF MILITARY AFFAIRS

-- The Florida National Guard has mobilized 171 soldiers to provide assistance to counties impacted by Hurricane Sally.
+- The Florida National Guard is activating 500 Soldiers and Airmen to support post-landfall priorities including search and rescue, establishing communications with first responder and security assistance to law enforcement.

-- The Florida National Guard is prepared to mobilize up to 500 soldiers to support post-landfall priorities including search and rescue, establishing communications with first responder and security assistance to law enforcement.
+- As of Thursday, the Florida National Guard, in coordination with local first responders, have rescued 113 Floridians from floodwaters.

-- The Florida National Guard is preparing for search and rescue operations.
+- The Florida National Guard is conducting search and rescue operations.
 There are 30 high-water vehicles on standby for deployment to Northwest Florida.

 - More information on the Florida National Guard’s response is available here.